 About O2 Academy Leeds

-One of the city’s most historic venues and a Grade 1 listed building – The O2 Academy Leeds was originally opened as the Coliseum in 1885 which was a concert hall and then a theatre, hosting everything from variety shows and political meetings to religious gatherings and even a circus.
+One of the city’s most historic venues and a Grade 1 listed building; The O2 Academy Leeds was originally opened as the Coliseum in 1885.
+It started as a concert hall which later became a theatre.
+Today, the venue hosts a variety of music and comedy gigs.

-At the turn of the millennium it was sadly the end of an era for the Town and Country Club, and following a refurbishment, it entered a new phase as Creation, a night club, between 2001 and 2004.
+At the turn of the millennium, it was the end of an era for the Town and Country Club.
+Following a refurbishment in 2001, it entered a new phase as the night club, Creation.

-After becoming part of the Academy Music Group and sponsored by O2, it continued to raise the bar with live shows from Biffy Clyro, The Killers, Kasabian, Courteeners, Hot Chip and Slash and has also built a reputation for club events, bringing international DJs Fatboy Slim and Deadmau5 to the stage and building residency Projekt into the biggest weekly event in the city.
+After becoming part of the Academy Music Group, it continued to raise the bar with live shows from Biffy Clyro, The Killers, Kasabian, Courteeners, Hot Chip and Slash.
+It has also built a reputation for club events, bringing international DJs Fatboy Slim and Deadmau5 to the stage, while creating and turning Projekt into the biggest weekly nightclub in the city.